Biden To Revoke Trump Abortion Policy, Expand Obamacare With New Executive Orders

 Biden's executive actions will undo some of the Trump administration's efforts to undermine the ACA.

-Last November, the Trump administration and several Republican-led states argued at the U.S. Supreme Court that the program should be voided completely, which would have eliminated popular elements of the law, such as protections for those with preexisting conditions.
+Last November, the Trump administration and several Republican-led states argued at the U.S. Supreme Court that the program should be voided, which would have eliminated popular elements of the law such as protections for those with preexisting conditions.

 The Supreme Court will hear a case that could decide the legality of work requirements for Medicaid recipients.
 The Trump administration granted waivers to allow work requirements for Medicaid to 12 states, though not all have been granted, and some have been blocked in lower courts.